Enriching Yoga Retreat & Hiking in Vietnam 2026

 The price includes breakfast and lunch.
 Dinner is not included; you can dine at the local restaurant or grab something from the street.
 You can also take a cable car to Fansipan, the highest mountain in Indochina, where you can meet many tourists.

-Day 5, November 25 - Transfer from Sapa Hoi An
+Day 5, November 29 - Transfer from Sapa to Hoi An

-Stay at the Hotel by the beach, relax, join our yoga session, and explore the area alone or with the group.
+Stay at the beachfront villa, relax, join our yoga session, and explore the area on your own or with the group.
 Breakfast is included in the price.

 Morning yoga, breakfast, and a half-day bicycle tour with a local guide.